Dyalog/dyalog.run/README.md

 # Dyalog.run
-Dyalog.run is an online sandbox for testing code in a Dyalog APL.
+Dyalog.run is an online sandbox for testing code using Dyalog APL.

 This project is forked from [Attempt This Online](https://ato.pxeger.com).

-Attempt This Online was originally a clone of [Try It Online!](https://github.com/TryItOnline/tryitonline).
+Attempt This Online was originally a clone of [Try It Online!](https://github.com/TryItOnline/tryitonline)

-This repository is used as the code to host dyalog.run, Please refer to [`LICENCE.txt`](./LICENCE.txt) if you wish to use this code in your own project.
+This repository contains he code to host dyalog.run, Please refer to [`LICENCE.txt`](./LICENCE.txt) if you wish to use this code in your own project.